ibizaman/skarabox/README.md

 SkaraboxOS expects a particular hardware layout:

 - 1 SSD or NVMe drive for the OS.
-- 2 Hard drives that will store data.
+- 0 or 2 Hard drives that will store data.
   Capacity depends on the amount of data that will be stored.
   They will be formatted in Raid 1 (mirror) so each hard drive should have the same size.
 <!--